Learning-Assisted Optimization for Transmission Switching: Optimal transmission switching

-First of all, for \eqref{eq:max} to be of any use, $\underline{M}^{\rm OPT}_{nm}$ and $\overline{M}^{\rm OPT}_{nm}$ must be finite, as illustrated in \cite{fattahi2019bound}.
-This may not be the case in power systems where switching off lines can result in isolated subnetworks.
+First of all, for \eqref{eq:max} to be of any use, $\underline{M}^{\rm OPT}_{nm}$ and $\overline{M}^{\rm OPT}_{nm}$ must be finite.
+As proven in \cite{fattahi2019bound}, this is not the case in power systems where switching off lines can result in disconnected subnetworks.
+The possibility of islanding renders the minimization \eqref{eq:max_min} and the maximization \eqref{eq:max_max} unbounded.
+Consequently, the linearization of the DC-OTS problem based on \eqref{eq:linear} is not equivalent to its original nonlinear mixed-integer formulation~\eqref{eq:OTS_NP} in this case.
 However, in practice, islanding in power grids is to be avoided in general for many reasons other than the minimization of the operational cost (e.g., due to reliability and security standards).
 Consequently, in what follows, we assume that the set of switchable lines $\mathcal{L}_{\mathcal{S}}$ is such that the connectivity of the whole power network is always guaranteed.

-Unfortunately, the authors in~\cite{fattahi2019bound} show that, even when $\underline{M}^{\rm OPT}_{nm}$ and $\overline{M}^{\rm OPT}_{nm}$ are finite, computing them is as hard as solving the original DC-OTS problem.
+In this setting, it is ensured that there exist finite valid large constants as stated in \eqref{eq:max}, namely, those corresponding to the longest path between nodes $n$ and $m$ on the undirected graph represented by the power grid.
+This already gives us an idea of how difficult the calculation of these constants is.
+In this vein, the authors in~\cite{fattahi2019bound} show that, even when $\underline{M}^{\rm OPT}_{nm}$ and $\overline{M}^{\rm OPT}_{nm}$ are finite, computing them is as hard as solving the original DC-OTS problem.
 Therefore, we are obliged to be content with a lower and an upper bound.
 The choice of these bounds, or rather, of the large constants $\underline{M}_{nm}, \overline{M}_{nm}$ (for all $(n,m) \in \mathcal{L}_{\mathcal{S}}$) is of utmost importance, because it has a major impact on the relaxation bound of the mixed-integer \emph{linear} program that results from replacing~\eqref{eq:OTS_NP_Flow_S} with the inequalities~\eqref{eq:linear}, that is,